Speaker(s): Judith Frankel

 The Miami Design Preservation League (MDPL), led by Barbara Capitman and Leonard Horowitz revived the buildings and by doing so revived the city.
 Now we cannot image South Beach without its Art Deco.

 The talk will begin with a review the elements of Art Deco architecture in Miami Beach and an overview of its history.
-The audience will be led through the rise of Art Deco its fall and subsequent rebirth in Miami Beach.
+The audience will be led through the rise of this design style and its fall and subsequent rebirth in Miami Beach.
 The speakers will also give a summary of MDPL’s role in that revival and its current activities.
 There will be time at the end for questions.

 - How to identify Miami Beach Art Deco architecture

-- The history of Art Deco in Miami Beach
+- The history of the design style in Miami Beach

 Ms. Frankel is the Director of Programs and Outreach for the Miami Design Preservation League.
 As a part of this role she oversees the educational programming for the League and works with its Public Policy committee on advocacy issues.
 She holds a Master Degree in Urban Planning from the University of Pennsylvania and a Bachelors Degree in Geography from Clark University.